 The way we work is changing.
-As the ‘gig’ or freelance economy grows and Millennials make up the largest portion of the world’s workforce, the traditional 9-5 office set up is falling out of favor and remote working (otherwise known as telecommuting) is on the rise.
+As the ‘gig’ or freelance economy grows and Millennials make up the largest portion of the world’s workforce, the traditional 9-5 office set up is falling out of favor and remote working (otherwise known as telecommuting) is giving rise to the alternative workforce.

 The amount of people in remote roles has grown exponentially over the last decade; in fact, according to the 2017 State of Telecommuting in the U.S. Employee Workforce report, the number of people telecommuting in the U.S. increased by 115 percent between 2005 and 2015.